homezhan/artoolkit-docs/4_Android/android_camera_calibration.md

 When preparing your environment for calibrating your camera, there are a couple of best practices to keep in mind:

 -   Since the chessboard pattern is assumed to be flat, *make sure that the chessboard pattern lays completely flat*.
-    -   We recommend you firmly affix the chessboard to a flat surface (such as a table or piece of acryllic) using spray adhesive or double-sided tape.
-Very thick cardstock also works well.
+    -   We recommend you firmly affix the chessboard to a flat surface (such as a table or piece of acrylic) using spray adhesive or double-sided tape.
+Very thick card stock also works well.
 -   Make sure that the chessboard pattern is in a well-lit area, and is not obscured or occluded in any way.